ClaytonDuffin/Volatility-Arbitrage-Using-ETPs/README.md

 ### Output <a name = "ppaout"></a>
 ```
-Returns a pandas dataFrame of numbers to measure the level of arbitrage for each combination the function generates.
+Returns a pandas DataFrame of numbers to measure the degree of arbitrage for each combination the function generates.
 Parity exists at 1.00.
 ```

 ## tailsComparison() <a name = "tc"></a>